DimitryZH/argo-cd-app/README.md

 1. **AWS EKS Deployed**: An Amazon EKS cluster must be deployed and operational.
 For guidance on setting up an EKS cluster, refer to the project ["AWS EKS Clusters Configuration"](https://github.com/DimitryZH/eks-clusters).
 2. **ArgoCD Deployed in EKS**: ArgoCD must be installed and configured within your EKS cluster to manage application deployments.
 For instructions on deploying ArgoCD on EKS using Terraform, see the project ["ArgoCD Deployment on Amazon EKS with Terraform"](https://github.com/DimitryZH/argo-cd-app-terraform/tree/main).
+3. **Choose Container Application**: For this project, a Dockerized application is used.
+You can find the source code on GitHub at ["Dockerized TestApp"](https://github.com/DimitryZH/docker-testapp) and the container image on DockerHub at [Dockerized PHP web application](https://hub.docker.com/r/dmitryzhuravlev/testapp)
 ## Implementation

 To leverage the power of automation provided by ArgoCD, follow these steps: